-Spondylolisthesis occurs in the lower back and is the forward slipping of a vertebra onto the vertebrae below it.
+Spondylolisthesis occurs in the lower back and is the forward slipping of a onto the vertebrae below it.

 Signs and symptoms